-Clinical Accelerator is a clinical CRO with a special focus on Central and Eastern Europe currently operating in 11 countries of the region: Belarus, Estonia, Georgia, Hungary, Latvia, Lithuania, Moldova, Poland, Romania, Russian Federation and Ukraine (listed alphabetically).
+Clinical Accelerator is a clinical CRO with a special focus on Central and Eastern Europe currently operating in 11 countries of that region: Bulgaria, Estonia, Georgia, Hungary, Latvia, Lithuania, Moldova, Poland, Romania, Russian Federation, and the Ukraine (listed alphabetically).

-The quality of clinical trial data originating in our countries of operation and its acceptance by FDA is a frequent topic in our discussions with Clinical Accelerator’s partners and clients.
-In this newsletter we present an analysis of the latest data made available by FDA.
+The quality of clinical trial data originating in our countries of operation and its acceptance by the FDA is a frequent topic of discussion with Clinical Accelerator’s partners and clients.
+In this post we present an analysis of the latest data made available by FDA.

 We know first-hand that the clinical trials we conduct in Central and Eastern European countries produce data meeting all the standards set by regulatory agencies around the world.
 However, we’re also aware of the misconception that clinical research carried out in this region does not conform to the standards of data quality and Good Clinical Practice seen in Western Europe and Northern America.